-Release: Click or tap here to enter text. hereby releases, acquits, and forever discharges the Click or tap here to enter text. and all of its affiliates (collectively, the "Released Parties") of, from, and with respect to any and all liability arising from any and all obligations, causes of action, suits, promises, agreements, losses, damages, charges, expenses, challenges, contests, liabilities, costs, claims, and demands of whatsoever nature, known or unknown, which may ever accrue in the future to Click or tap here to enter text. in connection with their use of the Click or tap here to enter text.
-Click or tap here to enter text. further indemnifies the Click or tap here to enter text. for all obligations, causes of action, suits, promises, agreements, losses, damages, charges, expenses, challenges, contests, liabilities, costs, claims, and demands of whatsoever nature, known or unknown, which may arise out of this Memorandum of Understanding.
+Release: [School Division] hereby releases, acquits, and forever discharges the [Reunification Site] and all of its affiliates (collectively, the "Released Parties") of, from, and with respect to any and all liability arising from any and all obligations, causes of action, suits, promises, agreements, losses, damages, charges, expenses, challenges, contests, liabilities, costs, claims, and demands of whatsoever nature, known or unknown, which may ever accrue in the future to [School Division] in connection with their use of the [Reunification Site].
+[School Division] further indemnifies the [Reunification Site] for all obligations, causes of action, suits, promises, agreements, losses, damages, charges, expenses, challenges, contests, liabilities, costs, claims, and demands of whatsoever nature, known or unknown, which may arise out of this Memorandum of Understanding.

-IN WITNESS WHEREOF, this agreement has been executed on behalf of the Click or tap here to enter text. by a duly authorized representative and on behalf of the Click or tap here to enter text. by an authorized representative.
+IN WITNESS WHEREOF, this agreement has been executed on behalf of the [School Division] by a duly authorized representative and on behalf of the [Reunification Site] by an authorized representative.

-School Division: Reunification Site:
+School Division] [Reunification Site]

 By: By:

 Print name: Print name:

 Signature: Signature:

 Title: Title:

-Date: Date:
+Date: Date